Law Co-Op Program Requirements

 - Kline Law agrees to administer a matching process for placement purposes that involves the following process:

-- Co-op applicants receive academic counseling from the director of the program and apply for co-op based on applicants’ academic goals and interests and qualifications.
+- Co-op applicants receive academic counseling from the program director and apply for co-op based on applicants’ academic goals and interests and qualifications.

-- The program director proposes applicants for open positions based on factors such as applicants’ interests and goals and qualifications, placements’ requirements and pre-requisites and program policies and guidelines.
+- The program director proposes applicants for open positions based on factors such as applicants’ interests, goals, and qualifications, placements’ requirements and pre-requisites and program policies and guidelines.

-- The proposed student’s application material (consisting of the student’s resume, unofficial transcript, and writing sample) is forwarded to the designated placement representative for review.
+- The proposed Student’s application material (consisting of Student’s resume, unofficial transcript, and writing sample) is forwarded to the designated placement representative for review.

-- The placement may accept the proposed student based on the application material, and if requested, an interview.
+- Co-op Partner may accept the proposed Student based on the application material, and if requested, an interview.

-- The proposed match is considered final when both the placement and student accept the placement.
+- The proposed match is considered final when both the Co-op Partner and Student accept the placement.